kartrez/copy-code/PRIVACY.md

 ### **Contact Us**

-For any privacy-related questions, soon you can reach out to us at support@kilo.ai.
+For any privacy-related questions, soon you can reach out to us at support@gpt-chat.by.

 ---